More Than a Building

 The Center for Student Involvement (CSI) is here to help you plan your campus events and bolster your student organization.
 We offer resources such as meeting space, computers, supplies, and event advising.
 Our mission is to enliven UO traditions, engage students in identity development, and contribute to a positive campus community.

-Club Sports is a student run, athletic and leadership development program that provides students with the opportunity to compete in a variety of team and individual sports.
+Club Sports is an athletic and leadership development program that provides UO students with the opportunity to compete in a variety of team and individual sports and activities.
 Club teams practice, host games and events, travel to competitions throughout the U.S., and contend for national championships every year.
-With 41 clubs and more than 1,100 participants, you are sure to find a great team community here.
+Currently there are 43 club teams with more than 1,300 participants.

 The Craft Center offers non-credit, comprehensive art programs.
 The well-equipped studios and extensive workshops help augment opportunities available to you at the UO.
 Both educational and recreational, the Craft Center encourages you to explore your creative interests and provides unique opportunities to learn and grow.